a-r-t/SER-225-Game-RPG/docs/About/about.md

 # The "other" game

-This game wasn't the first I created for SER225.
-Originally, I created
+This game wasn't the first I created for the SER225 course.
+Originally, I created a platformer game, which was used for several iterations of the course starting in the Fall 2020 semester.
+I became the instructor of SER225 for the Fall 2022 semester, so I decided to give the platformer game some much needed TLC.
+I then impulsively for some reason wanted to see if I could transform the platformer game into an RPG game while changing as little as possible.

-Prior to the Fall 2022 semester starting, while planning for the course, I impulsively out of nowhere made a duplicate of this game, and wanted to see if I could transform this platformer game into an RPG (role-playing game) while changing as little as possible.
+Surprisingly, things started working out, and then I got super into it.
+This game is the final result.

-Surprisingly...things started working out, and then I got super into it, and then...well now there's two games.
 It ended up being a lot more work than I had initially intended, but going into the semester having two game options to make the experience even better for my students was well worth it.

-The "other" game's GitHub repo can be found [here](), and its documentation website [here]().
+The other game's GitHub repo can be found [here](https://github.com/a-r-t/SER-225-Game), and its documentation website [here](https://a-r-t.github.io/SER-225-Game/).